Integrative Molecular & Biomedical Sciences Graduate Program

 The Integrative Molecular and Biological Sciences Graduate Program offers doctoral training in a multidisciplinary, integrative discipline that seeks to understand the molecular basis of biological and physiological processes and thereby discover insights into disease mechanisms and potential therapeutic approaches through molecular medicine.
 Students in this Program have the opportunity to master scientific principles through classroom, seminar, and discussion experiences and have the opportunity to perform original and innovative research in diverse research areas.
 The goal of this Program is to prepare students for biomedical and biological research in academia, industry, or government.
 The dissertation project can combine studies on cells, tissues, systems, whole animals, and computation with aspects of cell or molecular biology.

-Students wishing to join the Integrative Biology Graduate Program must be enrolled in the Division of Basic Science and be in good standing academically.
+Students wishing to join the Integrative Molecular and Biomedical Sciences Graduate Program must be enrolled in the Division of Basic Science and be in good standing academically.
 Usually, students seek enrollment in the Program toward the end of the first year of study following completion of the set of research rotations and selection of a mentor.

-All students in the Integrative Biology Graduate Program must have satisfactorily completed the first-year core curriculum and two laboratory rotations.
+All students in the Integrative Molecular and Biomedical Sciences Graduate Program must have satisfactorily completed the first-year core curriculum and two laboratory rotations.
 In the second year, students complete at least nine credit hours of advanced course work.
-Three hours must include Human Biology and Disease, and three hours are selected from the list of courses that follows.
-Three hours must include Human Biology and Disease, and three hours are selected from the list of courses that follow.
+The advanced course work must include the program-required courses.
 Additional courses may be selected from those listed in other Division of Basic Science Graduate Programs.

 Students are strongly encouraged to develop – in collaboration with the graduate student advisor and appropriate faculty – special topic courses dealing with the physiological systems related to future dissertation research.
 These tutorial-type courses may cover fundamental knowledge as well as methodological approaches and recent primary literature.
 Students will participate in a seminar-Journal Club each term.